CodeForWar

 March 19, 2025 | Categories: programming

-Maybe it comes from working so much in the C programming language, but looking at a function's type signatures and getting a pretty good clue of what the function does goes far behind my original idea of "Source Code doesn't lie".
+I love working with Pure Functions and find their readability and testing is such a breath of fresh air.
+Maybe it comes from working so much in the C programming language, but looking at a function's type signature and getting a pretty good clue of what the function does goes far behind my original idea of "Source Code doesn't lie".
 In OOP design you often have to go to the function to get a better idea of what's going on with that function, but with a promise of Pure functional programming you get most of that purely from it's Type System.

 For example: